 Image via VMG STUDIOS

-This is why B2B marketers only focus on moving their leads to the next stage of the sales funnel through informative content and incentives.
+This is why B2B marketing only focuses on moving their leads to the next stage of the sales and marketing funnel through informative content and incentives.
 Various B2B marketing tools available today make their job quite easier.

 Whereas, for B2C, marketing strategists appeal to their potential customers emotionally to get them to make a purchase.